wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

-When a packet is routed according to a given routing table entry, the forwarding plane typically maps the next-hop address to a link-layer address (a "MAC address") by using a neighbor discovery protocol (for example the Neighbor Discovery protocol (ND) [RFC4861] in the case of IPv6 over Ethernet, and the Address Resolution Protocol (ARP) [RFC0826] in the case of IPv4 over Ethernet).
+When a packet is routed according to a given routing table entry, the forwarding plane typically maps the next-hop address to a link-layer address (a "MAC address") by using an address resolution protocol (for example the Neighbor Discovery protocol (ND) [RFC4861] in the case of IPv6 over Ethernet, and the Address Resolution Protocol (ARP) [RFC0826] in the case of IPv4 over Ethernet).
 The link-layer address is then used